bomonike/bomonike.github.io/python-exams.md

 1. Review items you got wrong.
 1. Click "Reset" and answer again until you get 100%, so you know you have overcome incorrect thinking.
 Answering the questions you already know helps you get <strong>faster</strong>.
 1. Answer the post-survey questions so you'll get a "Discount coupon on completion of course" email from noreply@netacad.com containing a discount code unique to you.
-1. Email me the discount code so I can send you the exam code.
+1. DOTHIS: Email me the discount code so I can send you the exam code.

    ### Continue to PE2